 Purpose of worksets

 Worksets, which are part of the worksharing process, allow you to divide up portions of the model along logical building divisions.
 Don’t think of these as layers; think of them more as building assemblies and components.
-Whereas in 2D CAD, you might have doors and walls as separate layers, in Revit, you might have Facade, Core, and Interiors as separate worksets.
-Worksets act on many levels.
+Whereas in 2D CAD, you might have doors and walls as separate layers, in Revit, you might have the facade, core, and interiors as separate worksets.

+Worksets are a powerful tool and act on many levels.
 On a large project, worksets allow team members to manage what goes into the active RAM on their workstations.
 Each workset can be selected to load or not load when you open a project.
 Think of this as partially opening a project.
-Choosing to leave a workset off means that you won’t load that information into the computer’s active memory, making the model easier to manipulate and manage.
+Leaving a workset off means you won’t load that information into the computer’s active memory, making the model easier to manipulate and manage.
 It will be ‘lighter’ and more responsive.
 Views will open quicker.
 And when you need to see your work in context with the other worksets, simply turn on the worksets that weren’t previously loaded.
 This workflow is a much more powerful way of controlling graphics than only using Visibility Graphics.

 Enabling worksharing